Aviah/one-click-django-docs/playground.md

 1. Push master to `remote production master`
 2. Update the production working directory with the latest update, with `git reset --hard`
 3. Update the `site_config` directory: fabric copies the `settings_production.py` file from the repository.
 All the settings files are maintained in the repository, but mod_wsgi loads the settings from `site_config`, which should include only the specific environment settings.
-See [Project Reference](project_ref.md) )
+See the [Project Reference](project_ref.md).
 4. Finally, to tell mod_wsgi to reload the new code, `touch wsgi.py`.

 *Note: fabric keeps the `site_config/secrets.py` where you can save sensitive settings like django SECRET_KEY or passwords outside the repository.
 This option is important especially for public repositories*

-Next, we will update a static file, `main.css`.
-We will change the button fonts to the blue.
+Next, we will update a static file, `main.css`: change the button fonts color to blue.
 From the `site_repo` directory:

 	you@dev-machine: nano static/main.css

-Edit this line as follows:
+Edit the following line:

 	.info {font-weight:bold;color:blue;}